chengwei-xia/IC_Ahmed_WindTunnel/source/ExpManual.rst

 Experiment Manual
 =================

-This section demonstrates the procedures of conducting this wind tunnel experiment properly, including cable connection from Ahmed body to PXI, sensors & actuators zeroing, and how to run the experiment.
+This section demonstrates the procedures of conducting this wind tunnel experiment properly, including cable connection from Ahmed body to PXI, sensors & actuators taring, and how to run the experiment.

 .. _Cable Connection: